streamr-dev/streamr-specs/PROTOCOL.md

 ## Control Layer

+This document describes version `2` of the Control Layer protocol.

-All messages of the Control Layer are transmitted as JSON arrays with the following fields: `[version, type, ...typeSpecificFields]`.
+All messages of the Control Layer are transmitted as JSON arrays with the following fields: `[version, type, requestId, ...typeSpecificFields]`.
 Each message of the Control Layer is a payload of the [WrapperMessage](#wrappermessage) defined in the Network Layer.
-`version` describes the version of the Control Layer. `type` is an integer to identify the message type according to the following table:
+`version` describes the version of the Control Layer. `type` is an integer to identify the message type according to the below table. `requestId` is a string that gets echoed back in the response(s).
+It should be unique within the same connection.

 messageType | Description
 ----------- | -----------